Skip to content

 def get_horoscope(sign):

-return f"{sign}: You will meet a baby otter next Tuesday."
+return f"{sign}: Next Tuesday you'll meet a baby otter."

 result = {"horoscope": get_horoscope(function_call_arguments["sign"])}

-# 4. Provide the function call result back to the model
+# 4. Provide the function call result to the model

 input_list.append({